oerpub/mathconverter/README.md

 ## Known issues

 Don't use bash shell confusing/specific signs like e.g. `$$` or `"` in the commandline or escape them properly.
-If you're unsure how to do that run the command without `--equation` like this:
+If you're unsure how to do that, run the command without `--equation` like this:

 ```
 $ ./converter.py --iformat asciimath --oformat mathml